 The purpose of this survey was to collect ideas and strategies from the public to accomplish the resilience goals.
 The survey had 179 respondents from individuals.
 The top three most important goals according to respondents were to maintain and protect water resources, to ensure basic access to needs and services for all neighborhoods, and to maintain and improve Rochester's infrastructure.
 A majority of actions suggested by the public aligned with strategies that were developed in response to earlier CCRP engagement activities.
 Suggestions addressed the themes of building reuse, transportation improvements, regulatory/zoning changes, and climate change mitigation.
-The CCRP Team modified recommended strategies, descriptions, or partners to incorporate feedback that was not already represented (~20% of strategies or their associated implementation plans were modified).
-The CCRP Team also made minor modifications to the framing of goals/strategies.

 Full survey results can be found in Appendix A, Stakeholder Engagement/Workshop Notes.